Quality Hardwood Flooring in Vancouver

 .
 Titanium Oxide

 Mercier – Aluminum Oxide: Mercier offers Generations Intact 1000 for residential use and Intact 2500 for commercial use.
 Mercier is famous for the strength of its finish in the industry.
-Mercier’s Intact 2500 is the most anti-scratch finish by far in the market.
-The key to this strength is through their innovative technology and the fact that they are able to create their aluminum oxide particles smaller than other manufacturers.
+Mercier’s Intact 2500 is the most anti-scratch finish on the market.
+The key to this strength is their innovative technology and the fact that they can create smaller aluminum oxide particles than other manufacturers.

-PurParket – UV Oil Ceramic: Their exclusive formulation allows the finish to be factory applied for increasing the uniformity of the product on the wood’s surface and its impregnation.
-Purparket uses Nanotechnology which yields cleaner ceramic resins for extra strength.
-This UV Oil exclusive finish is maintenance free but it also allows you to easily repair scratches if you ever need to.
+PurParket – UV Oil Ceramic: Their exclusive formulation allows the finish to be factory applied to increase the uniformity of the product on the wood’s surface and its impregnation.
+Purparket uses Nanotechnology, which yields cleaner ceramic resins for extra strength.
+This UV Oil exclusive finish is maintenance-free and allows you to easily repair scratches if you ever need to.
 Purparket offers engineered wood flooring products only.

 2. Country of Origin

 As you can imagine, where the hardwood is manufactured into flooring planks will considerably influence the price.
-Part of this is related to labor costs and the rest is based on standards and quality control.
+Part of this is related to labor costs, and the rest is based on standards and quality control.
 But remember, in flooring, you certainly get what you pay for.
 It’s no surprise that Canada has a very strong hardwood manufacturing industry.
 We love and trust all hardwood flooring products that are produced in Canada.
-As a rule of thumb, purchasing hardwood flooring from cheap labor countries, such as China, can result in lower quality products that may have inadequate finishes to protect them from everyday use, and also off-gassing issues.
-Although the pricing can seem inviting, we can most definitely be comfortable with saying that you should opt-in for Canadian-made hardwood flooring, especially when your health is on the line.
+As a rule of thumb, purchasing hardwood flooring from cheap labor countries, such as China, can result in lower quality products that may have inadequate finishes to protect them from everyday use and off-gassing issues.
+Although the pricing seems inviting, we can most definitely be comfortable saying that you should opt-in for Canadian-made hardwood flooring, especially when your health is on the line.

 3. The Construction of Hardwood Floor

-You might be aware that not all hardwood flooring is constructed the same way.
-In general, there are two major categories as follow:
+You might be aware that not all hardwood flooring is constructed similarly.
+In general, there are two major categories as follows:

 Solid Hardwood – Solid hardwood flooring is milled from a single piece of wood and is typically cheaper than an “engineered” alternative.
 This is because there’s less labor involved in making solid wood compared to engineered hardwood.
 However, solid hardwood doesn’t provide as much stability with humidity as engineered hardwood flooring.
-Solid wood flooring is not better than Engineered hardwood flooring, unlike the common misconception.
+Unlike the common misconception, solid wood flooring is not better than Engineered hardwood flooring.
 Consider this: the more layers of wood on top of each other means more stability.
-This is because as time goes by, any expansion or contraction of the wood will be absorbed amongst itself and not affect the overall quality of the flooring.
+This is because as time passes, any expansion or contraction of the wood will be absorbed amongst itself and not affect the overall quality of the flooring.

 Engineered Hardwood – The construction of engineered hardwood is specially designed to be more stable in its environment.
 This type of wood flooring is constructed from at least two different wood species to ensure more stability.
-There are many different wood species that are used to construct the engineered core and as you can imagine they come with different price tags.
+Many different wood species are used to construct the engineered core; as you can imagine, they come with different price tags.
 Therefore, how the core is constructed and what species of wood is used is a big factor in the overall price of your hardwood.
-For instance, the Baltic Birch of Russia is more expensive compare to Poplar; these are two of the common wood species used for core construction.
-Therefore, products that offer Baltic Birch as supposed to Poplar in their engineered core are normally more expensive products.
+For instance, the Baltic Birch of Russia is more expensive than Poplar; these are two common wood species used for core construction.
+Therefore, products that offer Baltic Birch instead of Poplar in their engineered core are normally more expensive.

 4. Wear Layer

-This excludes solid hardwood, but, for engineered hardwood, the wear layer’s thickness can severely change the price.
-The wear layer is simply the thickness of the hardwood that is above the core of the engineered flooring and it’s called Lamella.
+This excludes solid hardwood, but the thickness of the wear layer can severely change the price of engineered hardwood.
+The wear layer is simply the thickness of the hardwood above the core of the engineered flooring and is called Lamella.
 Wear layer thicknesses vary, but you can expect them to range from 1 to 6 mm.
 Typically, the thicker the wear layer, the more prolonged usage you’ll get out of your flooring.
-This is because it dramatically enhances your flooring’s durability and repairability
+This is because it dramatically enhances your flooring’s durability and repairability.

 5. Grading of the Hardwood